Rhonda's Social Media

 Join us at the only annual conference about earthworm farming and mid-to-large-scale vermicomposting in the world.
 The 120+ attendees each year come from all over the U.S. and throughout the world (previous participants were from Belgium, Thailand, Australia, India, Greece, Guatemala, Argentina, Norway, China, Switzerland, Nigeria, Hong Kong, Philippines, Latvia, Israel, Turkey, Mexico, Puerto Rico, Bahamas, Canada).
-Details about the conference are at: Workshops_worm conference
+Details about the conference coming soon.

 September 12-16, 2016

 NCSU, Raleigh, NC